mjhaahr/Advent-of-Code-2024/README.md

 # data sets are stored in the inputs/day-# dir
 ```

-Each day uses a common utilities module (called `utils.py`), this stays in the top-level-directory for the repo, and is included using some path management shenanigans
+Each day uses a common utilities module (called `utils.py`), mostly for graph and traversal utilies, this stays in the top-level-directory for the repo, and is included using some path management shenanigans

-To create a new day, use the provided `makeday.py` script
+To create a new day, use the provided `makeday.py` script, which will create the puzzle and input file directories and creates (and optionally opens) the `solution.py` script.

-To add an input to the most recent day, use the provided `addinput.py` script
+To add an input to the most recent day, use the provided `addinput.py` script, which asks whether you'd like to add the input file or an example file and then opens it with `nano`

+_All the helpful scripts (`runner.py`, `makeday.py`, and `addinput.py`) are a little silly and abuse the `os` and `sys` modules_